KalabAmssalu/addisMusicApp/markdown.md

 ### 2. Create a github repository **"addisMusicApp"**

-   - Go to GitHub and create a new repository named "addisMusicApp".
+   - On GitHub create a new repository named "addisMusicApp".
 ### 3. Create a frontend

         npm create-react-app frontend --template typescript